 The thing I love about buying from Sweetwater is the personal relationships that we have with the company’s sales team.
 They are always looking out for us and introducing us to new products that can help our business.
 As a multifaceted audio engineer, I need to meet my clients’ needs at a moment’s notice.
 Sweetwater helps us by providing super-fast turnaround and trustworthy advice.

-We are excited and proud to present the debut episode …
+Friends of Mystery Street!
+We are excited to announce the …